 Presenting change in a positive light often overcomes supplier resistance to joining the network.
 And this isn’t just a one-time thing, supplier enablement is an ongoing process.
 Our clients frequently call us back to help them with continued outreach to both established and new suppliers because it’s a lot of work.

 4. Collaborate to overcome objections.

 Again, change is hard.
 And from the supplier’s perspective, there may be a lot of fear of how much this technological change will affect their business.
 They may not have the right people in place themselves to ensure that the technical aspects of being on the network are doable for them.
 They may have other customers on other procurement platforms that also want them to change (and to pay for) how they are doing business.
 A professional consulting partner is experienced in helping the supplier figure out how to make it work for them and overcome those doubts.

-Supplier enablement and adoption is a complex, ongoing process that requires a lot of work.
+Supplier enablement and adoption is a complex, continuous process that requires a lot of work.
 However, for the full functionality of your Ariba solution, it’s worth investing the time and money to get all your suppliers on board.
-These strengthened relationships potentially increases spend to yield better cost savings opportunities.
+These strengthened relationships potentially increase spend to yield better cost savings opportunities.
 They also add transparency to your transactions.

 This is the third article in our AMS series, we invite you to read part one, Maximizing Your SAP Ariba Investment, and part two, Choosing the Right AMS Partner.
 If you’re a supplier that has been asked to start engaging with your customer on the Ariba Network, check out our post on How to Become an Ariba Network Supplier.